jgcastro89/EarthModVolume/README.md

 # EarthModVolume
-A python powered tool that uses  the support vector machine to gtenerate volumetric models from geologic cross sections.
+A python powered tool that uses the support vector machine algorithm to gtenerate volumetric models from geologic cross sections.